jaesparza/website/content/loop1.md

 katex: false
 ---

-# Magnetic loop antenna 14-28 MHz
+# Magnetic Loop Antenna 14-28 MHz

-In this page I describe the most relevant aspects in the construction of one of my loops to operate in the 20 to 10m bands (14 MHz to 28 MHz).
-I cover antenna mechanical construction, hardware, software and mechanical perspectives.
-This is a compilation of design notes that I have developed over this project and that I would have liked to have in the beginning.
+In this page I describe the most relevant aspects in the construction of a Magnetic Loop Antenna (MLA) designed to operate from 14 MHz to 28 MHz (20m to 10m bands).
+I cover antenna mechanical construction, hardware and software perspectives.
+This is basically a compilation of design notes that I have created over this project and that I would have liked to have when I started it.
 It is the hope that this will encourage future builders and facilitate the construction of quality loops.

-## Specifications
+## Antenna specifications
-* Power rating: 100 Watts (tested)
+* Maximum power rating: 100 Watts (tested)
 * Bandwidth: TX 14 to 28 MHz
 * Loop diameter: 88 cm
-* Tuning through vacuum capacitor with electronic remote control
+* Tuning through vacuum capacitor with electronic remote control.
-* Rotation end-stop protection through absolute positioning
+* Rotation end-stop protection through absolute positioning.

 <div style="text-align:center">
 <img src="/img/" />
 <figcaption><b>Picture 1: Loop antenna in tripod</b></figcaption>
 </div>

-## Antenna construction
+## Loop construction

 The outer loop of the antenna is made of cellflex/heliax cable (section 7/8").
 The diameter of the outer loop is 88 cm (length 2.76 m).
 This kind of cable is used as transmission line in high-end RF installations (e.g. mobile telephony stations).
 The purity of the copper is much higher if compared to the material used in plumbing copper pipes.
 Also, construction is considerably simplified as no soldering of loop sections is required (as needed when assembling octogonal-shaped antennas).